St. Paul's College, Manitoba

-St. Paul's College is a Roman Catholic College on the Fort Garry campus of the University of Manitoba.
+St. Paul's College is a Catholic college on the Fort Garry campus of the University of Manitoba in Winnipeg, Mantioba, Canada.
+It was founded in 1926 by the Missionary Oblates of Mary Immaculate and became affiliated with the University of Manitoba in 1931.

+St. Paul's is the only Catholic higher education institute in the local OMI province and enrolls approximately 850 undergraduate students.

 History

-St. Paul's College on the University of Manitoba campus is the major Catholic higher education institution in Manitoba.

-In 1926 the Oblate Fathers, with a staff of six and a student body of one hundred, opened St. Paul's College as the first English Catholic High School for boys in the Province of Manitoba.
-Fr.
-Alphonse Simon, OMI was the first Rector.
-There was a rapid increase in students and the building on Selkirk Avenue soon proved inadequate.
-In 1931 Archbishop Sinnott, who had worked tirelessly to get the college started from as early as 1916, purchased the old Manitoba College (which had opened in 1882) at the corner of Ellice and Vaughan Streets in downtown Winnipeg and the college moved to this new location.
+St. Paul's College was established in 1926 with Fr.
+Alphonse Simon, OMI as the first rector.
+It was initially located in a building on Selkirk Avenue, but the increase in student population thereafter prompted a move to the old Manitoba College location, which was purchased by Archbishop Sinnott in 1931.
 The direction of the college passed into the hands of the diocesan clergy and Fr.
 C. B. Collins was appointed Rector.
 In the same year, the college became affiliated with the University of Manitoba.

-The University of Manitoba, as founded in 1877, was a federation of three denominational colleges: St. Boniface (Catholic), St. John's (Anglican), and Manitoba (Presbyterian).
-In 1888 Wesley College (Methodist) became affiliated.
 On October 27, 1931, at the time of its affiliation, St. Paul's had a staff of 15 (eight priests and seven laymen), and a total of twelve students in the university program.
 The University of Manitoba Yearbook for 1932, The Brown and Gold, displays the photographs of the first two graduates of the college.

-At the request of the Archbishop, the Jesuit Fathers undertook direction of the college in 1933.
+Jesuit priests undertook direction of the college in 1933.
 Fr.
 John Holland, S.J., was appointed Rector, and Fr.
 Erle Bartlett, S.J. was appointed Dean of Studies.
-Their photographs and those of their successors line the corridor of the administrative wing of the college.
 In 1936, St. Mary's College for Women became the women's division of St. Paul's, until the college opened on the Fort Garry campus in 1957 when it became co-educational and St. Mary's eventually withdrew from university work.